-Within the premises and outside the rats also stay under leaves, hips of dirt, shrubs, woodpiles, etc. from there they look for a way to nest in the home or they can build a burrow near your house.
+Within the premises and outside the rats also stay under leaves, hips of dirt, shrubs, woodpiles, etc. from there rats look for a way to nest in the home or they can build a burrow near your house.
 There are some image examples of rat burrows in garden pictures.

 Living in a poorly cleaned environment might just be what attracts rats to your home.
 In some cases, not cleaning the home regularly or leaving old materials around and leaving the garbage exposed.
 All these are things that could invite rats into your home.

 Also, where there are dirty basements or attics, old chairs or cars, etc. could provide a nice home for rats.
 Since they are scavengers they would invade any home with promises of food or shelter.
 Poor sanitation situation makes the inhabitants of the home prone to illnesses.
 Canada residents are bird lovers and that means they would require bird feeders.
 Bird feeders usually drop residues that can invite rates into the home.

 Leaking pipes provide not only access routes but the needed warmth to survive.
 Rats are excellent swimmers (Norway rat– Rattus norvegicus) so if the pipe has leakages it won’t deter them from entering the home.
 Also, because they are fast and can climb even the leaking pipe can help rats gain access into the home if there is an opening.